Allison Weiner HeinemannSenior Lecturer, Director of Writing at ILR, Stephen H. Weiss Provost’s Teaching Fellow

 Allison Weiner Heinemann teaches ILRLR 1200: Introduction to Disability Studies, ILRLR 2060: Writing Seminar in Law (disability-related topics), and ILRLR/FGSS 4035: Intersectionality in Disability Studies.
 Her work focuses on disability law, intersectional approaches to disability studies, and writing pedagogy.
 She is the recipient of a Stephen H. Weiss Teaching Award, the highest recognition at Cornell for excellence in teaching.
 She has also received the MacIntyre Award for Exemplary Teaching, and in 2018, the Robert N. Stern Award for Teaching and Mentoring.
-She has been named four times (2017, 2018, 2019, and 2020) by Merrill Presidential Scholar recipients as the Cornell faculty member who most significantly contributed to their college experience.
-She also serves as the founding advisor to Perspectives: The Cornell Undergraduate Journal of Disability Studies, as well as the advisor to the Cornell Union for Disability Awareness (CUDA).
+She has been named four times by Merrill Presidential Scholar recipients as the Cornell faculty member who most significantly contributed to their college experience.
+She also serves as the founding and current advisor to Perspectives: The Cornell Undergraduate Journal of Disability Studies, as well as the advisor to the Cornell Union for Disability Awareness (CUDA).
 Allison Weiner Heinemann holds a Ph.D. in comparative literature from Yale University and an A.B., summa cum laude, from Bryn Mawr College.

 At ILR, I have the privilege of instructing students in advanced writing seminars on how to develop sustainable techniques for clear, well-organized, and well-developed writing.
 My course focuses topically on the disability experience through a variety of disciplinary texts, from historical documents to legal cases to contemporary first-person accounts, through both theoretical and applied perspectives.
 Careful, attentive discussion of the texts in question, which is often a new practice for students primarily used to large lecture classes, brings a heightened awareness of the importance of language, whether through our analytical examination of the history of words used to classify disability in policy and law, or the close interpretation of a single term upon which a Supreme Court decision hinges.
 In working through such modeled inquiries in small groups and in class discussion, students begin to understand the implications of the linguistic choices that they make in their own papers, as well as the constant need for precision--the hallmark of good writing.